Palafoxia/8-Puzzle-Solver/README.md

 7 &nbsp; 8 &nbsp; 0

 A move is defined as swapping the empty tile (0) with any cardinally adjacent tile.
-The Uniform Cost algorithm assigns the cost of every move to 1.
+The Uniform Cost search algorithm assigns the cost of every move to 1.
 The A* search algorithms utilize misplaced tile and manhattan distance heuristics to calculate the cost of a move.
 All algorithms can solve 8-puzzles optimally but perform with varying efficiency.